-The Catalogue of Import-Export Commodities Subject to Inspection and Quarantine by Entry-Exit Inspection and Quarantine Organs should be updated once a year (usually at the beginning of the year).
+The Catalogue of Import-Export Commodities Subject to Inspection and Quarantine is updated once a year (usually at the beginning of the year).

 If the national policy is adjusted, it will be updated in the mid-year.
 The inspection and quarantine categories such as M/N, R/S, P/Q, V/W, L and customs supervision conditions such as A/B and D should also be updated accordingly.
 (Link 1.30)